This graph illustrates most of our predictions are perfect or very close.

 As the dividend’s declaration date approaches we may revise each estimate to factor in changes in market sentiment, news and announcements.

 Why is this important?

-By collecting a huge database of future dividends we can better identify good yielding stocks and therefore good investment opportunities.
+By collecting a vast database of future dividends we can better identify excellent yielding stocks and therefore exceptional investment opportunities.

-If you would like to see the tools in action why not try it out for free now:
+If you would like to see the tools in action, why not try them out for free now: